Citizenship

 Dual citizenship with the US

-The US Department of State mentions that dual citizenship means allegiance to both the United States and a foreign state.
+The US Department of State states that dual citizenship means allegiance to both the United States and a foreign state.
 People who have dual citizenship with the US are required to comply with the laws of both countries, and any country has the right to enforce its laws.

 List of countries that allow dual citizenship with the US